 Get familiar with the examination language

-One may assume that students are well acquainted with the language used in tests, but surprisingly only a handful really understands.
-This leads to students failing questions that are easy.
-It’s important to equip yourself with the mathematical vocabulary so that you can understand what is being asked.
+One may assume that students are well acquainted with the language used in tests, but surprisingly only a handful understands.
+This leads to students failing easy questions.
+It’s important to equip yourself with mathematical vocabulary to understand what is being asked.
 For example, probability questions can be worded in a way that requires thinking outside the box.
-Without understanding this and having the necessary skills; you may find yourself answering a question and confidently walk out of the exam room thinking you have scored the full mark.
+Without understanding this and having the necessary skills, you may find yourself answering a question and confidently walking out of the exam room thinking you have scored the full mark.
 Then, when the results come out, you’re surprised that you failed.
 This can be avoided by familiarizing yourself with the language.

 Be proficient in algebra

-In some places, algebra is taken as a subject on its own; indicating the seriousness this area should be accorded.
-A considerable portion of the math curriculum at different levels is devoted to this topic.
-Despite such emphasis, poor algebraic skills still continue to be one of the main reasons why most students struggle to answer questions in their VCE Mathematical Methods Units 3 & 4.
+In some places, algebra is taken as a subject on its own, indicating the seriousness this area should be accorded.
+A considerable portion of the math curriculum is devoted to this topic at different levels.
+Despite the such emphasis, poor algebraic skills still continue to be one of the main reasons why most students struggle to answer questions in their VCE Mathematical Methods Units 3 & 4.
 Having a strong foundation in this area will not only help you tackle most of the problems in VCE Mathematical Methods Units 3 & 4, but it will also contribute to a better understanding of other topics such as calculus.
-To develop proficiency you need to understand the skill and know how it works.
+To develop proficiency, you need to understand the skill and know how it works.
 You also need to practice until you achieve fluency and finally apply algebraic techniques by attempting as many questions as possible.
 The process may not be easy, but there are no two ways about it.
-Once you achieve the proficiency, your journey to better grades in the subject will be unstoppable.
+Once you achieve proficiency, your journey to better grades in the subject will be unstoppable.

 Know how to use the calculator

 In paper two, you’ll be allowed to use a calculator.
-With the advancement of technology, a calculator is now not just a basic tool, it has advanced functions too.
-It’s no longer just a small gadget with numbers, a few functions and an LCD display.
-There is more to them and the functions that you’ll use for the analytical part of your exams may be complex.
-Take time to learn these functions, go ahead and practice.
-While you’re doing this don’t forget that these gadgets can never be a substitute for content knowledge.
-You may get the answer yes but that’s not all.
+With the advancement of technology, a calculator is now not just a basic tool; it has advanced functions too.
+It’s no longer just a small gadget with numbers, a few functions and an LCD.
+There is more to them, and the functions you’ll use for the analytical part of your exams may be complex.
+Take time to learn these functions; go ahead and practice.
+While you’re doing this, don’t forget that these gadgets can never be a substitute for content knowledge.
+You may get the answer, yes, but that’s not all.
 You’ll also need to use it to analyze the question or solve the problem.

-Getting top grades in your VCE Mathematical Methods Units 3 & 4 may not be an easy feat, but when you have your eyes fixed on the prize, it’ll be easier than you can imagine.
+Getting top grades in your VCE Mathematical Methods Units 3 & 4 may not be easy, but when you have your eyes fixed on the prize, it’ll be easier than you can imagine.